Today I will be sharing with you my favorite via ferratas, all of which I have personally done, that is good for intermediate-level adventurers.

-From the start all the way to the summit via ferrata Marino Bianchi is an extravaganza of jaw dropping vistas.
+From the start, all the way to the summit, via ferrata Marino Bianchi is an extravaganza of jaw-dropping vistas.
 It’s actually one of my personal favorites!

-I had a pretty interesting experience along the via ferrata Marino Bianchi, as I decided to spend the night in the abandoned rifugio Lorenzi, built on the Staulanza saddle, a few hundred meters below the summit.
+I had a pretty interesting experience along the via ferrata Marino Bianchi, as I decided to spend the night in the abandoned rifugio Lorenzi, built on the Staunies saddle, a few hundred meters below the summit.

-2. Via ferrata Giro Del Sorapiss
+3. Via ferrata Giro Del Sorapiss

 For more details and photos from the via ferrata Giro del Sorapiss click the link.

 5. Via ferrata Merlone

-Located on the border of the famous Tre Cime National Park, this via ferrata takes you to the summit of Cima Cadin from where you can get a glimpse of the southern faces of Tre Cime (Three Peaks).
+Located on the border of the famous Tre Cime National Park, this via ferrata takes you to the summit of Cima Cadin NE from where you can get a glimpse of the southern faces of Tre Cime (Three Peaks).

 I have a whole article dedicated to via ferrata Merlone.
 If you are interested in tackling it, make sure to check it out!

-5. Via ferrata Degli Alpini Al Col Dei Bos
+6. Via ferrata Degli Alpini Al Col Dei Bos

-This is a great via ferrata if you want to get straight to business.
+This is great via ferrata if you want to get straight to business.
 The initial approach to the beginning of the cable section is very short (around 20 minutes).
 In comparison to the other via ferratas mentioned in this article, it’s nothing.

-Because of it however, this via ferrata is probably one of the busiest ones in the Dolomites.
+Because of it, however, this via ferrata is probably one of the busiest ones in the Dolomites.
 A lot of guided tour companies take their clients here.

-There is however easy way to avoid the crowds!
+There is however an easy way to avoid the crowds!
 Just start early, and by early I mean right after sunrise.
-You will be treated to some incredible views when the first rays of sun hit the surrounding peaks!
+You will be treated to some incredible views when the first rays of the sun hit the surrounding peaks!

 For more information and photos from my sunrise excursion along this via ferrata go to my other article.

-6. Via ferrata Oskar Schuster
+7. Via ferrata Oskar Schuster

 Via ferrata Oskar Schuster takes you through the heart of Sassolungo and Sassopiato, two prominent peaks you can photograph from Alpi di Siusi – one of the most iconic photography spots in the Dolomites.